elpython/elpython-meta/README.md

   mandatory rebuilds of extension modules or regeneration of `pyc` files
 - support for enterprise features that are of questionable value in the context of educational use cases and smaller organisations

+# What does "no mandatory rebuilds or file regeneration" mean?

+Migrating to a new CPython feature release necessarily means doing the following:

+* reinstalling all components installed into `site-packages` to account for the new directory name
+* regenerating all pyc files to use the new compatibility tag and (typically) magic number
+* rebuilding any extension modules that targeted the regular CPython C API, rather than the limited API that offers greater assurances of ABI stability across feature releases
+* regenerating all version-specific wheel files using the new version compatibility tag
+* refreshing all virtual environments to account for the change in the path of `site-packages`, any changes to the standard library layout, and for the changes to `pyc` file and extension module naming schemes

+These updates are required even if the affected software is otherwise entirely compatible with both runtime versions at a source code level.

+The "no mandatory rebuilds or file regeneration" requirement means that:

+1. Any EL Python branch will *always* use the filesystem layout of the corresponding CPython X.Y.0 release
+2. Any EL Python branch will *always* support loading `pyc` files and extension modules named with the compatibility tags for the corresponding CPython X.Y.0 release
+3. Any EL Python branch will *always* support installing wheel files using the compatibility tags for the corresponding CPython X.Y.0 release

+Features and fixes will thus only be considered as potential backport candidates from CPython to EL Python if either:

+* the original change didn't require an update to the filesystem layout or any of the file compatibility tags; or
+* an alternate (potentially harder to maintain) implementation is available that doesn't require an update to the filesystem layout or any of the file compatibility tags; or
+* EL Python itself has been enhanced to support new, EL Python specific, file compatibility tags, without losing support for the corresponding CPython X.Y.0 compatibility tags

 # How would EL Python be expected to affect the testing matrix for community Python projects?